alxn0/zet/docs/2/README.md

 but also **distance** and **similarity** codefficients which describe ressemblance between objects.

-This duality between object and descriptor associations is described as Q and R analyses in Legendre and Legendre (2012) on Ecological ressemblance[^Legendre].
+This duality between object and descriptor associations is described as Q and R analyses in Legendre and Legendre (2012) chapter on Ecological ressemblance[^Legendre].

 [^Legendre]: Legendre, P., & Legendre, L. (2012).
 Numerical